Bronze Head from Ife: Description

-Excavation & Removal
+Excavation and removal

 The Ife Head was found by accident in 1938 at the Wunmonije Compound, Ife, during house-building works amongst sixteen other brass and copper heads and the upper half of a brass figure.
 Most of the objects found in the Wunmonije Compound and neighbouring areas ended up in the National Museum of Ife, but a few pieces were taken from Nigeria and are now in the collections of major museums.
 This particular Ife Head was taken from Nigeria by the editor of the Daily Times of Nigeria, H. Maclear Bate, who probably sold it to the National Art Collections Fund, which then passed it onto the British Museum in 1939.

 The discovery of the sculptures was the spur for the government to control the export of antiquities from Nigeria.
 Before this was achieved, this head made its way to London via Paris and another two were sent to America.
 Attempts to prevent further exports, prompted by Leo Frobenius, were successfully promulgated in 1938, when legislation was enacted by the colonial authorities.
 Frobenius was a German ethnologist and archaeologist who was one of the first European scholars to take a serious interest in African art, especially that of the Yoruba.

 Ife

 The Ife head is thought to be a portrait of a ruler known as an Ooni or Oni.
 It was probably made under the patronage of King Obalufon Alayemore whose famous naturalistic life-size face mask in copper shares stylistic features with this work.
 Today among the Yoruba, Obalufon is identified as the patron deity of brass casters.
 The period in which the work was made was an age of prosperity for the Yoruba civilisation, which was built on trade via the River Niger to the peoples of West Africa.
 Ife is regarded by the Yoruba people as the place where their deities created humans.

-These bronze heads are evidence of additional trade since Ife-made glass beads have been found widely in West Africa.
-The copper is thought to be from local Nigerian ores, although earlier scholars believed it to have come from Central Europe, North West Mauritania, the Byzantine Empire, or Southern Morocco.
+The copper used in this sculpture is thought to be from local Nigerian ores, although earlier scholars believed it to have come from Central Europe, North West Mauritania, the Byzantine Empire, or Southern Morocco.

 The bronze casts could have been modelled on contemporary terracotta sculptures.
 A long tradition of terracotta sculpture with similar characteristics existed in the culture prior to the date of the creation of these metal sculptures.
 Ivory was another material used frequently in African art.

 The Ife sculptural tradition is one of several West African artistic traditions, including the Bura of Niger (3rd century CE – 10th century CE), Koma of Ghana (7th century CE – 15th century CE), Igbo-Ukwu of Nigeria (9th century CE – 10th century CE), and Jenne-Jeno of Mali (11th century CE – 12th century CE), that may have been shaped by the earlier West African clay terracotta tradition of the Nok culture of central Nigeria.